OnurAydindag/weather-data-analysis/README.md

-Weather Data Analysis

-This project contains basic data analysis applications implemented using Python.
-The work was conducted on Google Colab using the weather_data.csv dataset.

-Technologies Used

-Python

-Pandas

-NumPy

-Google Colab

-File Contents

-weather-data-analysis.ipynb → All code files

-weather_data.csv → Dataset used

-city_temperatures.xlsx → Average temperature output by city

-Workflow

-This project includes the following steps:

-Library and Data Loading

-Imported Pandas and NumPy

-Loaded the CSV dataset

-Data Exploration

-Displayed head and tail of the dataset

-Generated statistical summary using describe

-Column Selection

-Selected and displayed specific columns

-Filtering

-Applied simple and logical filters

-Sorting

-Sorted by temperature, humidity, and city

-Adding New Columns

-Converted temperature to Fahrenheit

-Added FeelsLike value

-Grouping

-Calculated record counts and average temperature by city

-Max / Min Analysis

-Identified rows with maximum temperature and minimum humidity

-Exporting

-Exported average temperatures by city to an Excel file

-Note

-This project was prepared to learn and practice basic Python data analysis concepts.
+# Weather Data Analysis

+This project demonstrates basic data analysis tasks implemented using Python.
+The work was performed on Google Colab using the `weather_data.csv` dataset.

+---

+## Technologies Used

+* Python
+* Pandas
+* NumPy
+* Google Colab

+---

+## File Contents

+* `weather-data-analysis.ipynb` → Contains all code for the project
+* `weather_data.csv` → Dataset used for analysis
+* `city_temperatures.xlsx` → Excel output with average temperatures by city

+---

+## Workflow

+The project includes the following steps:

+1. **Library and Data Loading**

+   * Imported Pandas and NumPy libraries
+   * Loaded the CSV dataset

+2. **Data Exploration**

+   * Displayed the first and last rows of the dataset (head and tail)
+   * Generated statistical summary using `describe`

+3. **Column Selection**

+   * Selected specific columns for analysis

+4. **Filtering**

+   * Applied simple and logical filters

+5. **Sorting**

+   * Sorted data by temperature, humidity, and city

+6. **Adding New Columns**

+   * Converted temperature to Fahrenheit
+   * Added `FeelsLike` temperature

+7. **Grouping**

+   * Calculated record counts and average temperature per city

+8. **Max / Min Analysis**

+   * Identified rows with maximum temperature and minimum humidity

+9. **Exporting Results**

+   * Exported average city temperatures to an Excel file

+---

+## Note

+This project was created to learn and practice basic Python data analysis concepts.